AdobeDocs/commerce-testing/src/pages/guide/integration/data-fixtures-guide.md

 Only override fixture values that are necessary for your test.
 Unique fields like SKU are dynamically generated and should not be overridden unless specifically required by the test scenario.

-### Use PHP Attributes for parametrized data fixtures
+### Use PHP Attributes for parameterized data fixtures

-Parametrized data fixtures require PHP Attributes.
+Parameterized data fixtures require PHP Attributes.

 ### Keep fixtures focused